Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 64-point total in five of eight games (62.5%) this season.
+- Pittsburgh has combined with its opponents to put up more than 64.5 points in five of eight games this season.

-- Duke has combined with its opponents to score more than 64 points in one game this season.
+- Duke and its opponents have combined to score more than 64.5 points in one game this season.

 Pittsburgh Stats and Trends